Manual installation

 Modify project configuration

-Add a deep linking scheme in your app config:
+Add a deep linking scheme and enable typed routes in your app config:

 app.json